Thinkersbluff/Klipper-dgus_CR6/doc/source/usage/installation/install_display_control_application.rst

 .. tip::
-    It happend multiple times in the past, that the serial port was not detected properly.
+    Sometimes, the serial port may not be detected properly by this script.
-    I recommend to remove all USB devices connected to the Klipper Hostmachine before setup.
+    If that happens, try removing all other USB devices connected to the Klipper Hostmachine, before setup.

     On the *Please disconnect USB-TTL used for DGUS Display...* just press enter.